Corporate history

 2005

-The Takaoka Plant started manufacturing metal carriers.
+Takaoka Plant started manufacturing metal carriers.* Discontinued the production in 2020

 2011